IngeborgArdoe/training/discovery/analysis_part1.md

     d.
 In Format - Axes - Primary Value Axis - Change number format to zero decimals.

     e.
 In Format - Values - change number format to zero decimals and change data series colour.
 Also set data point label to **custom** and write **{value}**.
 This will make the values of each datapoint visible.

+    f.
+In Analytics - Trend - Add a line.
+Choose your own style, color and line label.
+Value is Yellow Trip.

 3. Save and preview.